almereyda/awesome-starred/README.md

 ## JavaScript

+- [epistemehealth/health-science-journal](https://github.com/epistemehealth/health-science-journal) - A Hugo theme that mirrors the appearance of an OJS journal using the health sciences theme
+- [mcrwfrd/hugo-frances-theme](https://github.com/mcrwfrd/hugo-frances-theme) - An expanding grid theme built with Bootstrap for Hugo
+- [Jack-alope/sourgough-ipfs](https://github.com/Jack-alope/sourgough-ipfs) - My personal website, made using hugo.
+- [onweru/compose](https://github.com/onweru/compose) - A Hugo theme for documentation sites.
+It's inspired by https://forestry.io/docs/welcome/
+- [StaticMania/portio-hugo](https://github.com/StaticMania/portio-hugo) - Portio Hugo is a simple, minimal and responsive Portfolio Hugo Theme.
+Portio Hugo is well organized, well-formatted, and named accordingly so it’s easy to change any and all of the design.
+Portio is built with Bootstrap 4.
+You can customize it very easily to fit your needs.
+- [uPagge/uBlogger](https://github.com/uPagge/uBlogger) - A template designed with your readers in mind :heart:
 - [getmindspun/ghost-theme-utils](https://github.com/getmindspun/ghost-theme-utils) - Utility package to help users easily build Ghost themes.
 - [toddbirchard/couldweallbe.pizza](https://github.com/toddbirchard/couldweallbe.pizza) - :pizza: :thought_balloon: Music portfolio Gatsby theme.
 - [sdan/research-blog](https://github.com/sdan/research-blog) - A Ghost Theme that is similar to Distill.pub's style